lofar-astron/factor/docs/pipelines/source/facetimage.rst

     shift_all
         Run DPPP to split and phase shift ``FACET_DATA_ALL`` to the RA and Dec of the facet.

-    copy_all_map
-        Copy datamap for shifted datasets to convenient location.

 Imaging preparation
 -------------------